Sourav-Goyal19/E-Commerce-Admin/README.md

 - 📦 **Inventory Report**: Keep track of stock levels with inventory reports.
 - 🖼️ **Billboard Management**: Create, read, update, and delete multiple billboards that are displayed on the store website.
 - 🗂️ **Categories Management**: Manage multiple product categories with ease.
-- 📏 **Sizes Management**: Define and manage multiple available sizes for products.
+- 📏 **Sizes Management**: Define and manage multiple available product sizes.
 - 🎨 **Colors Management**: Add and manage multiple available colors for products.
 - 🛍️ **Products Management**: Add, update, and manage multiple products with advanced options for each.
 - 📑 **Orders Report**: Track and manage customer orders efficiently.